 Hi!!
-My name is Julia Powell.
+My name is Rochelle Krueger.
 This guide will assist you in locating government documents tools to assist in your research needs.
 Please don't hesitate to contact me with any questions you might have.
-My office is located on the second level of the Library.
+My office is located on the lower level of the Library.

 The library facility includes approximately 90 computers with a suite of office applications available to patrons to prepare documents, such as presentations, research reports, or, to access the Internet.
 Calvin T. Ryan’s catalog and the majority of the holdings in the library are indexed in an online catalog.
 E-books, journals, and other electronic resources are available through the library website by faculty and students from any computer with Internet access, throughout the world.

 Search the Calvin T. Ryan Library for books, e-books, articles, videos and more!

 There are nearly 1,250 depository libraries throughout the United States and its territories.

 Your local Federal depository library is ready to help!
 Explore publications, journals, electronic resources, microfiche, microfilm and more on hundreds of thousands of topics for FREE at Federal depository libraries.
 Explore all of this with the expert assistance of trained librarians.

 Since 1813, depository libraries have safeguarded the public's right to know by collecting, organizing, maintaining, preserving, and assisting users with information from the Federal Government.
 Depository libraries provide local, no-fee access to Government information in an impartial environment with professional assistance.

 Established by Congress to ensure that the American public has access to its Government's information, the Federal Depository Library Program (FDLP) involves the acquisition, format conversion, and distribution of depository materials to libraries throughout the United States and the coordination of Federal depository libraries in the 50 states, the District of Columbia and U.S. territories.